Property Assessment

 Local Improvement Charges

 A local improvement charge is a tax applied to properties that will benefit from improvements, such as new sewer lines or sidewalks, in a specific area.
 This tax pays for the capital costs of the improvements.
 It is different from a municipal tax because it only applies to properties that benefit from the improvements, and it is only charged for a specific time.
 This program can be initiated by the property owners and managed by the municipality.
-Currently, Sturgeon County has one community with a local improvement levy, the Riviere Qui Barre San Sewer (Bylaw 1353-15).
+Currently, Currently, Sturgeon County has two local improvement levies, the Riviere Qui Barre San Sewer (Bylaw 1353-15) and the Trestle Ridge Waterline (Bylaw 1599-22).

 Agent Representative Authorization Assessment Information Request